kragen/derctuo/hacker-calendar.md

 The humans like to memorialize dates by holding annual celebrations.
 What kinds of dates would a hacker culture memorialize?

+I'm putting together a date table here in a sort of cuckoo-hash
+fashion: most dates commemorate individual hackers, and for most of the hackers the relevant known dates are their birthdate and their death date.
+When there is a collision, I can usually move the person in question to a different relevant date: their death date if they're listed at their birthdate, or vice versa.

 * January 1, 1992: Grace Hopper died (born December 9, 1906)
 * January 8, 1642: Galileo Galilei died after 8.5 years of house
   arrest (born February 15, 1564, sentenced by the Inquisition June